 RHA analyzed data from the administration of other public program outreach and enrollment efforts and surveyed stakeholder organizations in a workgroup format.
-In order to determine low, moderate, and high fee for enrollment amounts, the cost of fully compensating an organization for labor and overhead costs associated with employing a Navigator was first determined and used as the moderate payment amount.
-The \$58.00 moderate per application average fee was calculated utilizing the following assumptions:
+In order to determine low, moderate, and high fee for enrollment amounts, the cost of covering some or most of an organization's labor and overhead expenses associated with employing a Navigator was first determined and used as the moderate payment amount.
+The \$58.00 per application average fee was determined utilizing the following assumptions:

-- A full-time Navigator with supervision, overhead and labor expenses costs an estimated \$54,500 annually. - A Navigator could successfully assist an estimated four (4) applications per day or 940 annually.
-An average \$58/application fee would fully cover the cost of enrollment activity.
+- A full-time Navigator with supervision, overhead and labor expenses costs an estimated \$54,500 annually.
+Because organizations use a variety of staffing structures to employ Navigators, this amount may be higher than actual costs for some entities and lower than actual costs for others. - If a Navigator could successfully assist an estimated four (4) applications per day or 940 annually.
+An average \$58/application fee would fully cover the cost of enrollment activity. - The \$58/application fee was considered more than adequate to spur interest and support a broad network of Navigators to promote enrollment in the Marketplace.